albertlg/albertlg.com/content/en/authors/admin/_index.md

 - Visitors
 ---

-Back in 1998 I came across the Internet while studying computer engineering, and by 2000 its effect had me working on it.
-I have been a designer, frontend developer, programmer, usability specialist, SEO, entrepreneur, manager, mentor, consultant...
-In short, I have surely participated in 99% of everything that an internet business encompasses, and always with passion, enthusiasm and TEAM!
+Around 1998 I stumbled upon the Internet while studying computer engineering, and by 2000 it had already pulled me into the industry.
+I’ve been a designer, developer, UX specialist, SEO, entrepreneur, executive, mentor, consultant… In short, I’ve probably taken part in 99% of what makes an online business work — always with passion, enthusiasm, and TEAM spirit.

-Throughout my career I have been lucky enough to be able to surround myself with people better than me and, thanks to an incessant curiosity and eternal thirst for learning, I have always been moved by the new, the unexplored, optimization and measurement, and especially the user experience and the positioning of content to convert.
+Throughout my career I’ve been lucky to surround myself with people smarter than me.
+Thanks to endless curiosity and a constant hunger to learn, I’ve always been driven by what’s new, unexplored, optimizable and measurable — especially user experience and content positioning with conversion in mind.

-So far, I have worked at Solostocks (Grupo Intercom), Softonic, Uvinum (a brand I was the proud creator and co-founder of), Drinks&Co Marketplace, and I have collaborated with maaaany startups.
-Nowadays I am involved in CryptoAdvisor.club and I am diving into the new crypto world (cryptocurrencies, cryptoassets, NFTs, Web3, metaverse, DeFi, etc).
+I’ve worked at Solostocks (Grupo Intercom), Softonic, Uvinum (which I proudly created and co-founded), Drinks&Co Marketplace, and I’ve collaborated with many startups.
+More recently I was involved in CryptoAdvisor.club and dove deep into the crypto world (cryptocurrencies, crypto assets, NFTs, Web3, metaverse, DeFi, etc.).

-Today, my professional journey continues to evolve.
-In addition to my involvement with CryptoAdvisor.club, I have joined as a partner and SEO Manager at Mindset Digital, a boutique digital growth agency in Barcelona.
-Alongside Hugo Palomar and Jan Almuni, we are expanding the horizons of marketing and digital presence.
-And as if that weren't enough, I am also immersed in several 'side projects' that promise to be exciting.
-Among them are VinomadaWine, Logoteo, Escaperoos, and LeGoodAnfitrión, a mobile app that we are developing with great enthusiasm.
-I am always on the move, constantly seeking new opportunities and challenges that allow me to continue growing and learning in this dynamic digital world.
-If you're looking for innovation, creativity, and experience, you've found me!
+Today my professional journey keeps evolving.
+Since 2022 I’ve combined my experience with the rise of AI, joining Mindset Digital as partner and SEO Manager — a boutique digital growth agency in Barcelona.
+Together with Hugo Palomar and the team (Iván González, Jordi Gost…), we’re expanding the horizons of marketing and digital presence through SEO for LLMs.
+On top of that, I’m also immersed in several side projects that I’m truly excited about: VinomadaWine (with Juan Manuel Gonzalvo), Logoteo (with Miquel Pascual) and LeGoodAnfitrión, a mobile app we’re building with huge enthusiasm.
+Always moving, always exploring new opportunities and challenges to keep growing and learning in this dynamic digital world.
+If you’re looking for innovation, creativity and experience, here I am!

 Find me if you are looking for something.